 Others notice hair thinning on the top or crown of their head.
 This is more difficult to see in the mirror.
 You may not notice it until you feel bald patches of hair at the top of your head while showering or combing your hair.
 You may need to use a handheld mirror to check this spot or take a selfie to see hair loss.

 This is another type of baldness that affects your entire head of hair.
 You may notice a gradual thinning all over with more shedding.
-However, it isn’t as common as a receding hairline or thinning crown.
+However, it’s not as common as a receding hairline or thinning crown.
 You can typically see this type of thinning after a shower when your hair is wet.

 Medical treatment isn’t necessary if there are no other health conditions associated with the hair loss.
 However, if you want to keep your hair, you may consider some medications on the market that have success at preventing hair loss and even regrowing hair.
 If you seek the appearance of thick hair and a younger hairline, you may need to look into hair transplant surgery.

-These are some methods that have helped men with hair loss:
+These are some methods that have helped treat male pattern baldness:

 From topical ointments to pills, there are a few ways that doctors have come up to help men with baldness.
 These are the most successful according to patient studies.

 Rogaine is a popular topical medication that you can apply to your head to prevent hair loss and even regrow hair.
 Minoxidil is able to slow down hair loss and re-stimulate hair follicles to grow hair once more.
 However, Rogaine takes about four months to a full year to show results.
 Hair loss also occurs if you stop applying the cream.